Settings#

 At the most basic level, a

 Settingsinstances.
-The first 3 parameters are given directly asschema,backendandpath, and the main context is taken from the thread-default (as pernew()).If
+The first 3 parameters are given directly asschema,backendandpath, and the main context is taken from the thread-default (as pernew).If

-backendisNonethen the default backend is used.If
+backendisNULLthen the default backend is used.If

-pathisNonethen the path from the schema is used.
-It is an error ifpathisNoneand the schema has no path of its own or ifpathis non-Noneand not equal to the path that the schema does have.Added in version 2.32.
+pathisNULLthen the path from the schema is used.
+It is an error ifpathisNULLand the schema has no path of its own or ifpathis non-NULLand not equal to the path that the schema does have.Added in version 2.32.

 - Parameters:

-SettingsBackendpath – the path to use
+backend – the settings backend to use

 - classmethod new_with_backend(schema_id: str, backend: SettingsBackend) Settings#